 So, if you’re looking for a way to get a Walmart credit card cash advance, you’ve got options.
 But both have flaws.
 Quick Cash can be convenient, but you can’t get more than $20 per day with it.
 And a true cash advance is really expensive.
 Choose wisely!

-Your Walmart Credit Card limit will be based on the specifics of your credit, once your application has been approved.
-That's true for both the Walmart® Store Card (Walmart purchases only) and the Walmart Credit Card (can be used anywhere that accepts Mastercard).
-Which card and what credit limit you get will be based on your credit history, income, and debt load, among other factors.… read full answer
+The Walmart Credit Card limit will be based on the specifics of your credit, once your application has been approved.
+Your exact credit limit will depend on factors such as your credit history, income and debt when you’re approved for a Walmart Credit Card.
+That's true for both the Walmart® Store Card… read full answer (Walmart purchases only) and the Walmart Credit Card (can be used anywhere that accepts Mastercard).

 You'll learn your credit limit when you're notified about account approval, either on the application website or by email.

 The credit score requirement for Walmart Credit Card is 640, at a minimum.
 That means applicants need fair credit or better to be approved.
 The higher your score is, the higher you can expect your credit limit to be.

 You can get cash from a credit card through rewards redemption or by doing a cash advance.
 Rewards are the better option because they actually save you money.
 Cash advances have very high fees and interest, so they’re more of a last resort than anything else.
 If you do get one, you’ll want to pay it back as quickly as possible.… read full answer